google/ukip/README.md

-# UKIP: USB Keystroke Injection Protection
+# USB Keystroke Injection Protection
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview
-UKIP is a daemon for blocking USB keystroke injection devices on Linux systems.
+This tool is a daemon for blocking USB keystroke injection devices on Linux systems.

-UKIP supports two different modes of operation: **monitoring** and **hardening**.
+It supports two different modes of operation: **monitoring** and **hardening**.
 In monitor mode, information about a potentially attacking USB device is collected and logged to syslog.
 In hardening mode, the attacking USB device is ejected from the operating system by unbinding the driver.

 ### Installation Prerequisites
-The installation of UKIP is mainly handled by `setup.sh`, however, there are some prerequisites that need to be adjusted before running the script:
+The installation is mainly handled by `setup.sh`, however, there are some prerequisites that need to be adjusted before running the script:

 1) Install Python3.7 or later, virtualenv (`python3-venv`) and PIP3 (`python3-pip`) if not already
 available on the system.

 1) Adjust the `KEYSTROKE_WINDOW` variable on top of the `setup.sh` file.
-This is the number of keystrokes UKIP looks at to determine whether its dealing with an attack or not.
+This is the number of keystrokes the daemon looks at to determine whether its dealing with an attack or not.
-The lower the number, the higher the false positives will be (e.g., if the number is 2, UKIP looks at only 1 interarrival time between those two keystrokes to determine whether it's an attack or not.
+The lower the number, the higher the false positives will be (e.g., if the number is 2, the tool looks at only 1 interarrival time between those two keystrokes to determine whether it's an attack or not.
 Obviously, users sometimes hit two keys almost at the same time, which leads to the aforementioned false positive).
 Based on our internal observations, 5 is a value that